wistia/wistia-open-docs/_posts/stats-api.md

 Field | Description
 ------|------------
-loads | The total number of times any video from this account has been loaded. plays | The total number of times any video from this account has been played. hours_watched | The total amount of time spent watching the videos in this account.
+load_count | The total number of times any video from this account has been loaded. play_count | The total number of times any video from this account has been played. hours_watched | The total amount of time spent watching the videos in this account.

 #### Example JSON Response